3 7 Times 2 1 2

 History of Decimal Notation

 The concept of decimal notation has evolved over centuries.
-Ancient civilizations like the Egyptians and Babylonians used various systems to represent fractions, but none were as efficient and universally applicable as the decimal system we use today.
+Day to day, ancient civilizations like the Egyptians and Babylonians used various systems to represent fractions, but none were as efficient and universally applicable as the decimal system we use today.
 The decimal system we use today is largely attributed to Simon Stevin, a Flemish mathematician who wrote a book called "De Thiende" (The Tenth) in 1585.
 Stevin advocated for the use of decimal fractions in everyday calculations, making arithmetic more accessible and practical.
 While he wasn't the first to conceive of decimal fractions, he was instrumental in popularizing their use.

 Essential Concepts for Decimal Multiplication